 The Corporation has completed detailed soil and rock sampling, geological mapping, surface electromagnetic surveys, ground magnetics surveys, and both gradient array and offset induced polarization surveys within the portions of the Aija Project where mineralization is known or expected based upon soil sampling and geological modeling.
 Results are encouraging with the identification of nine confirmed breccia pipes within the option.
 The Corporation met with numerous delays in acquiring permits to do this work, largely as a result of inconsistent records at different government ministries.
-During the year ended May 31, 2021, after receiving the required permits, the Corporation commenced its drilling program.
+During the year ended May 31, 2021, after receiving the required permits, the Corporation commenced its drilling program, drill testing several targets and established resources on three of the breccia pipes.